jrnold/acw_battle_data/docs/source/resources/bodart1908_battles.rst

 name
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-:title: Battle Name
+:title: Battle name
 :type: string
 :format: default

-Name of the battle (in German)
+Name of the battle

-other_name
+other_names
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-:title: Other Name
+:title: Other name(s)
 :type: string
 :format: default

-Alternate names for the battle (in German)
+Alternate names for the battle

 start_date